Vetal0205/racket_prefix_calculator_project/devlog.md

 It appears i can not reuse make-number function here, i need two more helper functions that will take line in current state and run two loops one to return digits right after $, and the second one to return all but those digits (remaining tail)

+## 11:02 PM

+I will make code cleaner if i move this logic from parse-line to separate helper function parse-ref.